VoltRipper

 What makes it different: it's a moped, not a dirt bike

-Range: the best real number we've measured
+Range: the best-evidenced real number in the class

 The hub-motor trade-off